 (Library and Archives Canada Photo, MIKAN No. 3204123)

 Personnel at a 1st Canadian Army Headquarter's captured vehicle park, examining a Goliath remote control vehicle developed by Borgward for the German Army.
 Apeldoorn, Netherlands, 12 June 1945.

 (Library and Archives Canada Photo, MIKAN No. 3396197)

 Soliders of the South Saskatchewan Regiment in captured German Schwimmwagen amphibious car of the Wehrmacht, Rocquancourt, France, 11 August 1944.

 VW Type 166 Schwimmwagen (Floating/Swimming Car) amphibious four-wheeld drive off-roader vehicle, used extensively by German ground forces during the Second World War.
 The Type 166 is the most numerous mass-produced amphibious car in history.

-German Panzer IA light tank. this one was held by the Canadian War Museum, but was traded to Jacques Littlefield in California for six pieces of armour that were significant to Canada.
+German Panzer IA light tank.
+This one was held by the Canadian War Museum, but was traded to Jacques Littlefield in California for six pieces of armour that were significant to Canada.
 The Panzer I is very rare, but was not very relevant to Canada as it was obsolete by the time the majority of the Canadian Army came into contact with the German Wehrmacht.
-The CWM acquired 1.
-Staghound Armoured Car.
-(Type used by Canada).
-2. Churchill tank (Type used by Canada).
-3. Lee M3 tank (Type used by Canada).
-4. Stuart M5A1 tank (Type used by Canada).
-5. Grizzly M4A1 tank (Made in Canada).
-Repatriation.
-6. A Ram ARV (hulk) was to be part of the deal but there was a problem and another vehicle was provided.
+The CWM acquired a Staghound Armoured Car, a type used by Canada, a Churchill tank, a type used by Canada, a Lee M3 tank, a type used by Canada, a Stuart M5A1 tank, a type used by Canada, and a Grizzly M4A1 tank, made in Canada.
+A Ram ARV (hulk) was to be part of the deal but there was a problem and another vehicle was provided.
 (Colin MacGregor Stevens)